onflow/flow/docs/content/unity-sdk/samples/flow-words-tutorial.md

 FlowWords Tutorial has been tested on Unity version 2021.3.6f1

-This tutorial assumes you have created a blank project, and installed the FlowSDK and FlowWords Tutorial Sample packages from the Asset Store here.
+This tutorial assumes you have created a blank project, and installed the FlowSDK package from the Unity Asset Store, and FlowWords Tutorial Sample.

 ## Step 1 – Configure the FlowSDK and local emulator

-1. Open the scene at Assets\\Scenes\\Game.unity
+1. Open the scene at Assets\\Samples\\Flow SDK\\1.0.0\\Flow Words Tutorial Assets\\Scenes\\Game.unity

     ![Open Game scene example](../media/bac9d81383b8aeacab6e2f757f6c5f1c.png)